1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 }

-We are going to create the token.
-The URL for creating the token breaks down as follows:
+We are going to create the token, the URL for creating the token is broken down as follows:

 POST https://api.infomaniak.com/1/radios/acl/streams/mountpoint.mp3/token